 This Annex describes how the OWL (RDF/XML) files in this specification are generated from the published ISO and UN Sources.
 This allows the automated generation of updated ontologies when ISO/UN publish their updates.

+This version updated Nov 8th, 2021 to reflect changes at LCC version 1.2

 ISO-3166